statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 Ingestion is set up on a daily schedule.
 Statsig will run a query you provide on your data warehouse, download the result set, and materialize the results into your console the same as those that came in through the SDK.

-If data lands late or is updated, Statsig will detect this change (currently via listening for row count changes) on a rolling window and reload the data for that day.
+If data lands late or is updated, Statsig will detect this change and reload the data for that day (details below).

 ### How to Begin Data Ingestion